AhmedHemeida/Daweney/README.md

 There are **two main applications** in the system:

 1. **Patient Application**
    - Allows users to browse services and request care.
+   - Can accept or reject requests from provider's application.
    - Enables secure communication and payment after selecting a provider.

 2. **Service Provider Application (Nurse/Doctor)**
    - Receives service requests.
-   - Can accept or reject requests.
+   - Can apply for patient's requests.
    - Communicates directly with the patient to provide the required care.

 ## 🧱 Technical Details